-Paleo month continues here on Recipe Renovator with these grain-free paleo tamales.
+A while back I did a month of paleo recipes, and made these grain-free paleo tamales.
 For those of you who haven’t read this blog in a while, I had to go on a modified paleo diet last year after my diagnosis of Meniere’s disease and migraines.
-It’s been a big adjustment; the good news is that the diet works for me and I rarely have migraines any more.
+It’s been a big adjustment; the good news is that the diet and lifestyle changes have worked well for me and I have only 1-3 migraine attacks per month (vs. the 3-5 per week when I was first diagnosed, along with a daily headache).
 My severe Meniere’s symptoms have not recurred, and a recent test of my inner ear structures showed that there is no permanent damage.

-This recipe isn’t in the book, as it’s a step further along the grain-free path.
-I have always loved tamales, and last Christmas I joined some friends in the San Diego Food Bloggers group for my first attempt at traditional tamales.
+This grain-free tamale recipe isn’t in either book.
 While I love the heartiness of tamales, I try to eat as little corn as possible and as few servings of grains as I can manage.
 I’m not completely grain-free, but I’ve cut way back.
 So I’ve always wondered… could I make tamales without corn?

 I did a test last week, making just two tamales at first.
 The texture wasn’t quite right, so I tweaked the “masa” and made another batch, this time making the full recipe.
 I had delicious seasoned shredded beef provided by Del Real Foods, so I didn’t have to make the filling.
-Using a pressure cooker, the tamales take only 20 minutes to cook.
+Using a pressure cooker, the tamales take only 20 minutes to cook (after 20 minutes or so to come up to full pressure).
 It took me about 45 minutes to form the tamales themselves.
 Plan on an hour if it’s your first time.
 One eight-ounce package of corn husks is enough for two batches or a double recipe.
 I made the tamales small, appetizer sized.
 If you want them larger, look at the photos on Ani’s post to see how to double up the husks for larger tamales; this recipe should make 15-20 bigger ones.

 I based my recipe on my friend Ani’s recipe for pork tamales, who has been making tamales her whole life.
 Be sure to check out her post for additional tips, ideas for fillings, and a mole sauce that sounds amazing.